 Enrolment in a Master of Philosophy involves the independent investigation of a research problem that has been formulated by the student.
 It is expected that the research undertaken will make a contribution to the discipline in which the student is enrolled by applying, clarifying, critiquing or interpreting that knowledge.
 Students are supported by a minimum of two supervisors throughout their enrolment.

-This course entry applies to students commencing this course in 2017 and should be read in conjunction with information provided in the 'Faculty information' section of this Handbook by the Faculty of Information Technology.
+This course entry applies to students commencing this course in 2017 and should be read in conjunction with information provided in the 'Faculty information' section of this Handbook by the Information Technology.

 Unit codes that are not linked to their entry in the Handbook are not available for study in the current year.

 2 years FT, 4 years PT

 The student's research master's project is to be conceived from the outset as clearly achievable within the standard duration of the degree, taking into consideration all elements, including any compulsory coursework required.